 All trees pose some level of risk of falling branches or trunks.
-Large trees with high potential for failure in populated areas pose the highest level of risk.
+Large trees with high potential to fall or drop heavy branches in populated areas pose the highest level of risk.

-Signs to deter people from camping under potentially dangerous trees should not be relied upon as the only means of reducing the risk associated with falling trees or branches.
+Signs to deter people from camping under potentially dangerous trees should not be relied upon as the only means of reducing the risks associated with falling trees or branches.

 Recommended ways to control risks

 A system of work for inspecting all trees and branches at workplaces should incorporate both periodic inspections by a qualified arborist (consider every 1-3 years depending on the level of risk) and regular inspections by a designated person at the workplace.
 The frequency of regular inspections should be as recommended by an arborist and after any severe wind event, such as storms.

 Inspections undertaken by a designated person at the workplace, in-between the periodic arborist inspections, will increase the likelihood that obvious risks, which may lead to a tree falling or branch dropping, will be identified and safely rectified.